azhr785/Enotes-Web-Application/README.md

 # Getting Started
 To run the E-Notes web application locally, follow these steps:

-1. Database Setup:
+# 1. Database Setup:
    * Set up a MySQL database and configure the connection details in your application.

+# 2. Run on Tomcat:
+   * Deploy the application on a local Tomcat server.
+   * Build and run the project using your preferred IDE or build tools.

+# 3. Access the Application:
+   *Open a web browser and go to http://localhost:8090/.